On Ecology and Climate, Sad to Say, Scientists Told You So

 This course of action is based upon scientific truths, and further ignoring of ecological limits is a willful death wish.

 Humanity heeds the warnings of its sage elders and embraces such an ecology ethic now in all haste, or we face intensified abject human misery prior to biosphere collapse and an imminent end to being.
-Let’s come together now to make it so.
+Let’s come together now to give Earth and her humanity a chance.